-Symptoms of a fracture of the hook of hamate include wrist pain which is located on the little finger side of the wrist.
+- Symptoms of a fracture of the hook of hamate include wrist pain on the little finger side of the wrist.

-A fracture of this part of the hamate bone in the wrist can occur from swinging a golf club, tennis racket or baseball bat particularly if it suddenly hits an immovable object.
+A hook of hamate fracture in the wrist can occur from swinging a golf club, tennis racket or baseball bat, particularly if it suddenly hits an immovable object.

-- If the injury is noticed late then it is likely not to heal in which case the most popular option is to remove the fragment of bone completely followed by immobilization in a cast for 3 weeks.
-Return to sports specific training may take 6 weeks or more.
+- If the injury is noticed late, then it is likely not to heal.
+If this happens, the most popular option is to remove the fragment of bone completely.
+This is followed by immobilization in a paster cast for 3 weeks.

-- When the wrist comes out of the cast mobility and strengthening exercises should be done to restore full movement.
+- When the wrist comes out of the cast, mobility and strengthening exercises should be done to restore full movement.